martinchapman/blog/_posts/2025-08-23-departures.md

 A delayed train is indicated by an orange background, with the new departure time shown.

 {%
-  include image.html
+  include figure.html
   src="/assets/images/posts/departures/delayed.png"
-  alt=""
+  alt="a delayed train"
 %}

 A delayed train is indicated by a red background and strikethrough.

 {%
-  include image.html
+  include figure.html
   src="/assets/images/posts/departures/cancelled.png"
-  alt=""
+  alt="a cancelled train"
 %}

 Returning the clock as a part of the SSE payload ensures any connection issues are evident, although the fact that updates are only sent periodically (every 60 seconds) can result in the clock becoming out of sync.